 - Inform banks, creditors, and other loan associations about the dissolution and settle obligations such as business debts and business documents.

-Steps To Dissolve an LLC in Montana
+6 Steps To Dissolving an LLC in Montana

 The steps to dissolve an LLC in Montana include following the operating agreement, notifying creditors, cancelling all business licenses and filing a Notice of Dissolution.